Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 Your node can be on fork with height **less** than 2000 blocks or **more** than 2000 blocks.

-* In case that your node is on fork with a height less than 2000 blocks, you can implement rollback as described in [How to Rollback Your Node](/en/waves-node/how-to-rollback-a-node).
+* In case that your node is on fork with a height less than 2000 blocks, you can implement rollback as described in [Rollback Waves Node](/en/waves-node/how-to-rollback-a-node) article.
-* Otherwise, you need to go with one of the options described in [Options for Getting Actual Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article.
+* Otherwise, you need to go with one of the options described in [Get Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article.